ourparentcenter/moleculer-template-project-ts-swagger/README.md

 Template repo: ourparentcenter/moleculer-template-project-ts-swagger
 Downloading template...
 ?
+Give a description of your app:
+?
 Add API Gateway (moleculer-web) service?
+Yes
+?
+Add demo frontend project (Quasar)?
+Yes
+?
+Use Swagger?
+Yes
+?
+Use Swagger-Stats?
 Yes
 ?
 Would you like to communicate with other nodes?
 Yes ?
 Select a transporter NATS (recommended)
 ?
 Would you like to use cache?
 No